rtgodwin/rtgodwin.github.io/_docs/7010outline.md

 | Midterm Exam<br>(October 22) 	| 35%    	|
 | Final Exam                   	| 55%    	|

-Grade is calculated under both A and B, the maximum is automatically chosen.

 ### Assignments

 There will be 5 assignments, each worth 2% of your grade.
 You will use RStudio and work with data in order to complete some of the assignments.
 All assignments must be completed independently.